AliRampur/FlatIron-Capstone/README.md

 Based on the cross validation and pipeline, the most successful model for this binary prediction were:

     1. Logistic Regression: 0.99593 Accuracy Score
-    2. K-nearest Neighbors:
+    2. K-nearest Neighbors: 0.933
-    3. Random Forest Classification
+    3. Random Forest Classification: 0.856